ammar-tanwar/bloglearnbay/posts/unlock-career-opportunities-with-our-data-science-and-ai-masters-degree-program.md

 ## Check Your Eligibility

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/work-life-third.png" style="width:100%" class="img" alt="An image shows a person standing in the middle of a lever weighing scale, balancing work and study."/></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/check_your_eligibility.png" style="width:100%" class="img" alt="An image shows a person using a screen and pen to check eligibility for a data science and AI master's degree."/></br>

 After knowing the significance of a master’s degree, let us check the basic requirements to make one eligible for the program.</br>